-Nevertheless, this does not mean the element will remain empty, or will display those exact headings, when you apply the template to a page/post.
-This is where the dynamic feature of the element comes in play.
+Nevertheless, this does not mean the element will remain empty or will display those exact headings when you apply the template to a page/post.
+This is where the dynamic feature of the element comes into play.
 The list of headings displayed in the "Table of Contents" element will change, depending on the content of the page/post the template will be applied to.

 - Or in case the page/post, to which you apply the same template, with the "Table of Contents" element, has headings, but they are different types of headings, than the ones you have set for the "Table of Contents" element, then the element will not appear on that page/post.

 There are many such possibilities, but the main idea is that the "Table of Contents" element will behave dynamically every time.

 You can always use the "Content Drop-down", as described here, to preview how different pieces of content would look like if you would apply the template you are currently editing to them.